The Three-Protocol Stack for Agent Intelligence

 Overall 9.3/10 Highest-conviction opportunity in the portfolio

-The closest funded comparable is Mem0, which raised a $24M Series A (Basis Set Ventures, YC, Peak XV) for "memory layer for AI apps" reaching 52.8K GitHub stars and 186M API calls/quarter.
+The closest funded comparable is Mem0, which raised $24M total ($20M Series A led by Basis Set Ventures + $3.9M seed; YC, Peak XV, GitHub Fund) for the "memory layer for AI apps," reaching ~50K GitHub stars, 14M+ downloads, API calls growing 35M→186M/quarter through 2025, and the exclusive memory-provider slot in AWS's new Agent SDK.
 Graphonomous is architecturally more ambitious: graph-native (not flat vectors), edge-native (SQLite, not cloud-only), MCP-first (5 loop-phase machines), and includes consolidation cycles inspired by neuroscience research plus a unique κ cyclicity invariant verified on 1.9M+ finite systems.

 Domain Value (with code)